Andrew67/ddr-calc/games.json.md

 # games.json
 Contains game-version specific metadata, for game picker functionality (and later Target BPM).
-Thanks to Remywiki for the speedmod information.
+Thanks to RemyWiki for the speedmod information.

 Fields: